d3an/ib-gateway-docker-gcp/README.md

 ### Troubleshooting

 ##### Read-Only API warning:
-IBC has decided not to support switching off the Read-Only checkbox (on by default) on the API Settings page.
+IBC has decided to not support switching off the Read-Only checkbox (on by default) on the API Settings page.

-To work around it for some operations, you'll need to write a file called ibg.xml as a new file to `/root/Jts/*encrypted user id*/ibg.xml`.
-The ibg.xml file can be found in this folder after a succesful run and close, and contains the application's settings from the previous run.
+To work around it for some operations, you'll need to write a file named `ibg.xml` to `/root/Jts/*encrypted user id*/ibg.xml`.
+The ibg.xml file can be found in this folder after a successful run and close, and contains the application's settings from the previous run.

 #####
-Sometimes, when running in non-daemon mode, you will see this:
+Sometimes, when running in non-daemon mode, you'll see this:

 ```java
 Exception in thread "main" java.awt.AWTError: Can't connect to X11 window server using ':0' as the value of the DISPLAY variable.